 It is important to look at all the signs:

-Physical Effort, Heat, Pregnancy and Fear are all normal!
+Physical Effort, Heat, Pregnancy and Fear Are All Normal!

 This can also be seen after a fit or seizure, reflecting emotional distress.
 If your dog is hot, they will also pant normally.
-Pregnant dogs normally tend to have more labored breathing as there is often a lot of weight pressing against their chest in the form of puppies!
+Pregnant dogs usually have more labored breathing as there is often a lot of weight pressing against their chest in the form of puppies!

 Testing and Diagnosis

-What are the signs of respiratory distress in a dog?
+What Are the Signs of Respiratory Distress in a Dog?